-If the Computer paging file size is set to System managed size, and the kernel-mode crash report includes Automatic Memory Dump, then Windows computer can set the size of the paging file to shorter than the size of RAM.
+If the Computer paging file size is set to System managed size, and the kernel-mode crash report includes an Automatic Memory Dump, then a Windows computer can set the size of the paging file to shorter than the size of RAM.
 In this condition, Windows computers set the size of the paging file high to secure that a kernel memory dump can be saved most of the time.
 Read more about Automatic Memory Dump.

 - Active Memory Dump

-The last option is Active Memory Dump which is the same as a complete memory dump.
+The last option is the Active Memory Dump which is the same as a complete memory dump.
 But it separates out pages that are not expected to be relevant to troubleshooting errors on the system host machine.
 Because of this filtering, it is significantly less than a complete memory dump.
 Detailed Information on Active Memory Dump here.

-In all these options we recommended you use the small memory dump because it contains all the important information and smaller in file size.
+In all these options we recommended you use the small memory dump because it contains all the important information and is smaller in file size.
 To solve this we are using a small memory dump option to read and open the minidump file properly in this article.

 How to Create Small Memory Dump/Minidump

 Practically you don’t have to create a small memory dump file.
 Windows computers automatically create for you.
 You only have to select the Small Memory Dump (256 KB) option in settings and click ok to save the setting. so now windows create a small memory dump or minidump.

 The minidump file location in Windows computer is %SystemRoot%\Minidump by default.
 This means you can locate the dump file in C:\Windows\Minidump.
 But, You can modify it if you want.